Workiva/react_testing_library/doc/migration_guides/from_over_react_test.md

 >
 > \- Kent C. Dodds

-A key take away from that quote is [not to test implementation details][implementation-details-blog].
+A key takeaway from that quote is [not to test implementation details][implementation-details-blog].
 This is crucial because RTL is opinionated towards avoiding the implementation details, making the right thing the easy thing.
 On the flip side, if we need to refactor tests that historically deviated from this path, writing those tests becomes a lot more challenging.
 That means that migrating tests is also about making sure they are aligned with this philosophy and avoiding implementation details.
 Otherwise, the migration will be more difficult and not provide the confidence it should.

 ### Don't Test Implementation Details